ArslanAmeer/csv-exporter/README.md

 import { downloadCSVFile } from "csv-exporter-utility";
 ```

-3. Use the `downloadCSVFile` function in your application to convert and download JSON data as a CSV file:
+3. Use the `downloadCSVFile` function in your application to convert and download JSON data as a CSV file.
+You can also pass an array of property names to omit certain fields from the CSV:

 ```typescript
 const jsonData = [